ChthonVII/nolf1-modernizer/readme.md

 ## What?

-This fork collects four versions of NOLF1 Modernizer with two things added:
+This fork collects five versions of NOLF1 Modernizer with two things added:
 - The "crouch toggle" feature from [the "crouch toggle" Modernizer on Mod DB](https://www.moddb.com/games/no-one-lives-forever/downloads/nolf-modernizer-with-crouch-toggle-v10)
 - [Daniel Gibson's fixes](https://github.com/haekb/nolf1-modernizer/pull/55)

 The versions available here make those two additions on top of:
 - v1.006 Patch 3.1 (the version that ships with NOLF Revival, also downloadable from itch.io)
 - v1.006 Patch 4A (updated master server to openspy.net, downloadable from itch.io)
-- v1.006 Patch 4B (jukebox-related commits from github)
+- v1.006 Patch 4B (jukebox-related commits from [the original github repo](https://github.com/haekb/nolf1-modernizer))
 - v1.006 Patch 4AB (4A and 4B combined)
+- v1.006 Patch 4D (everything from [the original github repo](https://github.com/haekb/nolf1-modernizer), except for the buggy commits)

+Patch 4D is recommended, unless you have a specific reason for wanting on of the others.

 ## Why?

 The "crouch toggle" Modernizer on Mod DB doesn't work on some versions of Wine/Proton on Linux.
 (It blackscreens immediately.)
-That mod additional commits from the Modernizer github, at least one of which is causing problems.
+That mod includes additional commits from the [orginal Modernizer github](https://github.com/haekb/nolf1-modernizer), one of which is causing problems.
 So I backported the crouch toggle (and Daniel Gibson's fixes) on top of Patch 3.1, and it worked.
 Then I started trying to untangle what "Patch 4" actually means (see "Modernizer Version Confusion" below), and what commits after Patch 3.1 could be safely incorporated.

 ## How to Use

-- Extract at least one of `MODERNIZER_P3_CROUCH.REZ`, `MODERNIZER_P4A_CROUCH.REZ`, `MODERNIZER_P4B_CROUCH.REZ`, and `MODERNIZER_P4AB_CROUCH.REZ` into your `<NOLF_install_directory>\Custom` directory.
+- Extract at least one of `MODERNIZER_P3_CROUCH.REZ`, `MODERNIZER_P4A_CROUCH.REZ`, `MODERNIZER_P4B_CROUCH.REZ`, `MODERNIZER_P4AB_CROUCH.REZ`, and `MODERNIZER_P4D_CROUCH.REZ` into your `<NOLF_install_directory>\Custom` directory.
 - Run the launcher, go to "Advanced" > "Customize," remove `MODERNIZER.REZ`, and add one of the rez files you just extracted.
 (If you have other mods, you'll need to remove and re-add all of them to preserve the ordering.)
 - Edit `autoexec.cfg` by adding `AddAction CrouchLock 18` at the bottom of the block of lines that begin with `AddAction`.
 - In game, you can now bind a key for crouch toggle under "Misc.
 Controls."